tjmahr/charlatan/inst/review/review.md

 #### PersonProvider

-This class implements the package's impressive and fun random name generator feature.
+This class implements the package's impressive (and fun) random name generator.
 It can generator locale-specific names.
 It has one method: `render()`.
 This class powers the `ch_name()` function.

 ``` r
 set.seed(100)